 WA: Has the cross-cultural appeal of Why I Am Not a Calvinist authored by you and Dr. Joe Dongell surprised you?
 Why do you think it has garnered sustained interest?

 JW: Well, the Calvinism issue is not going away anytime soon.
-As relatively young evangelical movements like those in Brazil grow to theological maturity, they will need to define their theological convictions more clearly and explicitly.
+As relatively young movements like those in Brazil grow, they will need to define their theological convictions more clearly and explicitly.
 And as I noted above, Calvinists are attempting to persuade Pentecostals that Calvinism is the theology they should adopt.
 I was surprised recently, by the way, to see a Barna study that indicated that 31% of Pentecostal pastors in the United States identified themselves as “Reformed” compared to only 27% who self-identified as Wesleyan/Arminian.
 I doubt that all those 31% are full-blooded Calvinists, but it is still telling that so many own the Reformed label.

 WA: What most surprised you about your visit in Brazil?

 JW: I would have to say seeing the large number of Calvinist books in the two large bookstores I visited.

 WA: Why do you think the Wesleyan-Arminian distinctive is still so potent and flourishing worldwide?

 JW: In addition to what I said above, Wesleyan/Arminian Christianity is flourishing in the form of Pentecostalism.
 Pentecostal theology represents the dynamism of the earlier Wesleyan and Holiness movements, particularly with its emphasis on the reality of a God who is actively present in our lives, empowering us, leading us, speaking to us, comforting us, healing us and so on.